lorenzbr/cryptowatchR/README.md

 ## Introduction

-This R package is a unofficial API wrapper for cryptowatch.
+This R package is an API wrapper for cryptowatch.
+Check [https://docs.cryptowat.ch/rest-api](https://docs.cryptowat.ch/rest-api) for a detailed documentation.

-## Contact

-Please contact <lorenz.brachtendorf@gmx.de> if you want to contribute to this project.

-You can also submit bug reports and suggestions via e-mail or <https://github.com/lorenzbr/cryptowatchR/issues>

 ## Installation